podium-lib/podium-lib.github.io/docs/api/assets.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-When a layout fetches one or more podlets it's common that one would like to include the assets to these podlets in the full HTML document the layout is composing.
+When fetching one or more podlets from a layout, it's common to then include the assets from these podlets in the full HTML document being composed in this layout.

-By setting the [`Podlet Response`](layout.md#podlet-response) objects from the podlets one fetch on to the `HttpIncoming.podlets` property in a layout one appends the `AssetCSS` and `AssetJS` objects for the requested podlets onto the `HttpIncoming.css` and `HttpIncoming.js` properties.
+By setting an array of [`Podlet Response`](layout.md#podlet-response) objects (returned when podlets are requested) on the `HttpIncoming.podlets` property in a layout, podlet `AssetCSS` and `AssetJS` objects will be set on the properties `HttpIncoming.css` and `HttpIncoming.js` respectively.

-This way the layouts registered assets and the assets for all the requested podlets are available for the [`document template`](document.md) in one array for CSS and one array for JS.
+In this way the layout's registered assets, together with assets for all requested podlets, will be available for the [`document template`](document.md) in two arrays, one for CSS and another array for JS.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Express-->